BORDER BRYOLOGISTS

 It has 133 pages, illustrated, including

-It is available at £19.95 including P&P from Mark Lawley at the address above
+It is available at £19.95 plus P&P from Mark Lawley at the address above.

 Wildlife in the Marches